ligato/cn-infra/docs/tutorials/02_plugin-deps.md

 # Tutorial: Adding Dependencies to Your Plugin

-Your control plane agent will typically consist of one or more plugins that contain the application logic and a bunch of Ligato plugins that will provide services to your application plugins, such as KV- Data Store adapters, message bus adapters, loggers or health monitors.
-This tutorial shows how to add plugin dependencies to your plugins.
+Your control plane agent will typically consist of one or more plugins that contain the application logic and a bunch of Ligato plugins tand other components that will provide services to your application plugins, such as KV- Data Store adapters, message bus adapters, loggers or health monitors.
+This tutorial shows how to add dependencies to your plugins.

-The Ligato infrastructure uses the **dependency injection** design pattern to manage plugin dependencies.
+The Ligato infrastructure uses the **dependency injection** design pattern to manage dependencies.
 In other words, dependencies on other plugins are injected into your plugin when it's initialized.
-You should dependency injection to manage other non-plugin dependencies as well - it is critical for creation of mocks in unit tests.
-Without dependency injection it is almost impossible to achieve good unit test coverage.
+You should use dependency injection to manage all dependencies in your plugin - you need it to be able to create mocks in your unit tests, especially for components that interact with the external world, such as the KV data store adapters or message bus adpters.
+Without good mocks, i.e. without dependency injection it is almost impossible to achieve production-level unit test coverage.

-The 'github.com/ligato/cn-infra/infra` package contains the `PluginDeps` struct for easy embedding into plugins which provides essentials for plugins: plugin name, logging and config.
+One of the most commonly used dependencies in your plugins will likely be `PluginDeps` defined in the `github.com/ligato/cn-infra/infra` package.
+It is a struct that aggregates three plugin essentials: plugin name, logging and plugin configuration.

 It is defined as:
 ```go
 type PluginDeps struct {
 	PluginName